Legofarmen/tunics/README.md

  1. Install the latest Solarus 1.4.x engine from http://www.solarus-games.org/engine/download/.

- 2. Download the Source code (tar.gz) for Tunics 0.2 from [https://github.com/Legofarmen/tunics/releases/tag/v0.2].
+ 2. Download the Source code (tar.gz) for Tunics.

  3. Extract the contents of the tar.gz into your home directory.

- 4. Run `solarus $HOME/tunics-0.2`
+ 4. Run `solarus $HOME/tunics-master`

 ## OS X

- 1. Install the latest Solarus 1.4.x engine from [http://www.solarus-games.org/engine/download/].
+ 1. Install the latest Solarus 1.4.x engine from http://www.solarus-games.org/engine/download/.

- 2. Download the Source code (tar.gz) for Tunics 0.2 from [https://github.com/Legofarmen/tunics/releases/tag/v0.2].
+ 2. Download the Source code (tar.gz) for Tunics.

  3. Copy the ”data” directory from the Tunics tar.gz.